Fall 2012 Topical Courses

 This course focuses on Pragmatics (the use of language in the real world).
 The course attempts to raise students' awareness/consciousness about the fact that pragmatic rules of other languages are not always the same as those of their own, providing students with knowledge about how pragmatics rules operate in the Japanese speaking community and drawing their attention to mismatches and inconsistencies in behavior.
 The course deals with a variety of speech acts (e.g., greeting-parting, apologizing, requesting, refusing, accepting, complaining, negotiating, and complimenting), business discourse, paralinguistic features (e.g., gesture, facial expressions, distance, eye-contact), features of conversation (e.g., back channel cues, topic-change, turn-taking), Japanese culture including social distance and dominance, honorific expressions, pragmalinguistic failure and sociopragmatic failure.

-Pol Sci 4310 (801) Seminar in International Politics: Case Studies in Humanitarian Intervention
+Pol Sci 4310 (801) Case Studies in Humanitarian Intervention

 In this seminar class we study the theory and practice of humanitarian intervention.
-Is it ever justifiable to intervene in the domestic affairs of another sovereign state?
-If so, when, and for what reasons?
-We consider the possibility that a norm of humanitarian intervention has emerged in international society since the end of the Cold War, by examining case studies of most of the major interventions that have taken place in the last twenty years.
-Case studies include Iraq 1991, Somalia, Rwanda, Bosnia, Kosovo, Afghanistan, Iraq 2003, Darfur and the ongoing case of Libya.
-Students will acquire a comprehensive understanding of each of the specific cases listed above, and develop the capacity to evaluate the legality, legitimacy and effectiveness of humanitarian intervention.
+We investigate the claim that a norm of humanitarian intervention has emerged in international society since the end of the Cold War, through case studies of the major interventions that have taken place in the last twenty years.
+Case studies include Iraq 1991, Somalia, Rwanda, Bosnia, Kosovo, Afghanistan, Iraq 2003, and Darfur.
+Students will acquire a comprehensive understanding of each of the specific cases listed above, and develop the capacity to evaluate the legality, legitimacy and effectiveness of humanitarian intervention in general.
 We will study the UN Charter in detail, and consider the extent to which the 'responsibility to protect', an influential concept that has been endorsed by the UN, can guide us in our future debates about when to intervene in other sovereign states for human protection purposes.

 Hist 4696 (801) / As St 4096 (801) The Japanese Occupation of Southeast Asia